 Accountability.
 The Congrove Computer Rankings are designed to predict the outcome.
 Success is determined by how many games were predicted correctly.

 CollegeFootballPoll.com not only publishes the rankings, but also provides the computer's pick of every game and tracks the success rate.
 Our users can plainly see where the computer is right, and where it is wrong.
 Or, as Congrove half-jokingly likes to say, "You can plainly see where teams failed to do what they were supposed to do.
 Nothing ticks me off more than two football teams blowing a perfectly good prediction."

 Additionally, the Season Preview section features team pages that highlight the computer's predicted record of every team for every year since 1993, and compares it to their actual record.

 Results.
 The Congrove Computer Rankings have picked the winner in 75% of all games played since 1993 (12,190-4,066) while beating the spread in 53.4% of those games (7,866-6,862). (year-by-year record of computer).

-For 2013, it projected the exact regular season record of 31 teams and came within one or two victories on 55 others.
+For 2014, it projected the exact regular season record of 13 teams and came within one or two victories on 55 others.
 It also correctly forecasted the champion of 9 different conferences or divisions.

 More.
 We bring you much more than college football computer rankings.
 Pre-game and post-game columns are just a small part of the original editorial content, plus there is season historical data and one of the most complete portals to official college sites and resources found anywhere on the net.